neilmix/dezent/README.md

 # License

+Dezent is made available under the GNU Affero General Public License.
+See License.txt for details.
+Commercial licensing and support are available, please contact neilmix@gmail.com.

 # Quick Start

 Dezent is inspired by [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) - if you understand the basic concepts of PEGs, Dezent will be easier to follow.